scottdarch/InternetSkyLight/README.md

 There are numerous debug arguments available for the skylight.py script including a hypertime clock which can run the simulated days at any arbitrary clock speed.
-For active development I found it useful to connect to the [open pixel controller](http://openpixelcontrol.org/) server directly from my desktop.
+For active development I found it useful to connect to the [open pixel controller](http://openpixelcontrol.org/) server directly from my laptop.
 If you are using the BeagleBone setup this document describes you can enable remote control of the fadecandy device using these steps: